1. The ability to receive, hold, or absorb.

 if it makes things “easier” because the product will change gravely.
 Manila

-This is the same shoegazer band that we featured in
+This is the same shoegazer band we featured in The Scenester Issue 6.

 AM: It’s helped, and at the same time it’s also gotten in the way.
 For a good while I couldn’t write songs without knowing what key it was exactly.
 So, what I did was I kept writing everything on the guitar.
 I never write in keys because I know it a lot better and it gets in the way of creating something that I want to surprise myself with.